KazuakiToyoura/MASTEQ/README.md

 python [MASTEQ_DIR]/masteq.py --jmp jmpdata.csv --nonzero 1,2,3 --factor 1.0e-3 > stdout
 ```
 # Options
-- --h: Help information.
+- -h, --help: Help information.
 List of options in this code.

 - --jmp: File name of atomic jump data in a given system.
 If it is the default name (jmpdata.csv), the argument is not necessary.